itsVimalkumaR/Mobile-App-Automation-Testing-Exercises-Python/README.md

 Download and install Android Studio

-Install Android Studio Steps to Setup android studio
+Install Android Studio Steps to Setup Android Studio

 Keep all the settings as default including SDK

-Copy the SDK folder path from system variable C:\Users\YourUserName\AppData\Local\Android\SDK
+Copy the SDK folder path from the system variable C:\Users\YourUserName\AppData\Local\Android\SDK

-Right click on This PC -> Properties
+Right-click on This PC -> Properties

 On the left pane select "Advanced System Settings"